 In the outskirts, I felt more like I was somewhere in Africa, maybe Madagascar or something.
 Even the names of the shops, like "Afrique Land" made you believed so.
 There are many Africans residing in Paris.
 Unsurprisingly, they reside more in the outskirts than in the main city center.
 The few I spotted in the main city center could be counted on one hand, and they were all immaculately dressed.

-it was a rest between two wars, a period of transition between two centuries, during which the social barriers collapsed, when the industrial revolution gave hope of a better life for all, in a rich cultural profusion and that promised much fun.
+We were not allowed to snap photos during the Cabaret muscial (well, it's Cabaret afterall ) so I only snapped photos after.
+A little history perhaps, it was a rest between two wars, a period of transition between two centuries, during which the social barriers collapsed, when the industrial revolution gave hope of a better life for all, in a rich cultural profusion and that promised much fun.
 And from that, bloomed Moulin Rouge, traditional cabaret performance.
 Tickets are priced at €89 (without dinner) but I reckon, terrific live performance that exceeded my expectations.

 The ferris wheel is big but it is is only a quarter of the Eiffel Tower's height ::